PROCertification® is the roofing industry's official badge of excellence.

 Technical

-To promote high-quality roof system designs and installations, NRCA provides technical support to the entire roofing industry.
+To promote high-quality roof system design and installations, NRCA provides technical support to the entire roofing industry.
 Technical support is provided through:

 • Advocacy